Berwyn Mountain UFO incident

-On 23 January 1974 on the Berwyn Mountains in Llandrillo, Merionethshire, Wales, lights and noises were observed that were alleged to be related to a UFO sighting on Cadair Berwyn and Cadair Bronwen.
-Scientific evidence indicated that the event was generated by an earthquake combined with sightings of a bright meteor widely observed over Wales and northern England at the time.
+On 23 January 1974 on the Berwyn Mountains in Llandrillo, Merionethshire, Wales, lights and noises were observed that were alleged to have been related to a UFO sighting on Cadair Berwyn and Cadair Bronwen.
+Scientific evidence indicated that the event was generated by an earthquake, as well as sightings of a bright meteor widely observed over Wales and northern England at the time.

 History

 On the evening of 23 January 1974, residents of the Berwyn Mountains area in northern Wales reported a loud noise and a bright light in the sky.
-When UFOlogists claimed that a UFO crashed and the British Government covered up the military's recovery of a crashed spaceship, some tabloid newspapers jokingly labelled it "The Roswelsh Incident".
+When ufologists claimed that a UFO had crashed and that the British Government was covering up the military's recovery of a fallen spaceship, some tabloid newspapers jokingly labelled it "The Roswelsh Incident".

-Scientific evidence indicates the event was generated by an earthquake combined with sightings of a bright meteor widely observed over Wales and Northern England at the time.
+Scientific evidence indicates the event was generated by an earthquake, along with sightings of a bright meteor widely observed over Wales and Northern England at the time.

-Declassified Ministry of Defence documents also suggest the incident was caused by the combined effects of an earthquake and a meteor.
-The Institute of Geological Sciences (now British Geological Survey) reported that a magnitude 3.5 earthquake was felt at 8:38 p.m. that night over a wide area of northern Wales and as far as Formby in England - 13 miles north of Liverpool.
+Declassified Ministry of Defence documents also assert the incident was caused by the combined effects of an earthquake and a meteor.
+The Institute of Geological Sciences (now British Geological Survey) reported that a magnitude 3.5 earthquake was felt at 8:38 p.m. over a wide area of northern Wales and as far as Formby in England, 21 km north of Liverpool.
 It was not immediately identified as an earthquake, hence the police investigation.
-However, the magnitude of the shock was such that had it been due to an aircraft crash, the resulting crater would have been large enough to be easily visible.
-The unusual lights reported may have been simply the meteor, but may also have included the phenomenon known as earthquake light.
+However, the magnitude of the shock was such that had it been due to a crash, the resulting crater would have been large enough to be easily visible.
+The unusual lights may also have involved the phenomenon known as earthquake lights.